Scion TC Mods: Upgrade Ideas & Performance Parts

 Scion tC coilovers

+We cannot stress enough how important it is for you to upgrade to coilovers.
 The quality and cost of coilovers vary widely; some of the more affordable options will suffice if you only want a little drop and better handling for your daily driver.

-But on the other hand, if you want to visit the track often and put your suspension’s capabilities to the test, consider spending more so you won’t have to replace them once again in the not-too-distant future.
+But on the other hand, if you want to visit the track often and put your suspension capabilities to the test, consider spending more so you won’t have to replace them once again in the not-too-distant future.

 The following coilovers are some of the best upgrades for Scion TC: